vartomi/gui-tool/README.md

 ##**How to specify?**
 Gui-tool use an own specifcation schema to describe how the application should look like and what kind of models it has.
 In `specification` directory the `gui.yml` file is an example specification file.
 It's used by the application without given other specification file.

+Details about the specification schema can be found in [gui-tool Wiki](https://github.com/vartomi/gui-tool/wiki/Specification-schema)

 <a name="development"></a>
 ##**Development**
 If you need to improve or develop specific functionalitites, UI elements for the generated ExtJS application, you can extend the auto-generated code.
 It's already a well-formatted and readable source under `webui/app` directory.